 Electronic Devices in Class:

-The use of cellular phones, pagers, CD players, radios, and similar devices is prohibited in the classroom and laboratory facilities.
+The use of cellular phones, pagers, CD players, radios, and similar devices is prohibited in the classroom and laboratory facilities unless prior approval has been obtained.

 Audio and video recordings of lecture and lab classes are prohibited.